boazsegev/plezi-website/docs/guides/with_rack_app.html.md

 Easy!

+## A note about multi-threading

+Plezi is designed to serve multiple concurrent connections and perform concurrent tasks - this is especially important when supporting websockets.

+To achive this cuncurrency, Plezi uses Iodine, which is a multi-threaded and (optionally) a multi-process server.

+Hence, it's not only important that we take care to keep the application's code (and any gems the app is using) thread-safe, but it's often important that we take care to disable any middleware of features that prevent concurrency, such as the `Rack::Lock` middleware.

+## A note about Rake

 **As a last note**: It's very likely that your Rack/Sinatra/Rack application is using Rake for it's tasks.
 Once you're done adding Plezi to your application, remember to edit the `rakefile` as mentioned in out guide about [Plezi with Rake](rake).